mhans19/readme-generator/README.md

 ---

 ## **USAGE**
-> This application must be operated with a Command Line Interface (CLI) software.
+> The application must be operated with a Command Line Interface (CLI) software.
 Using the command line, navigate to the local repository containing the *index.js* file.
 Then, call upon node followed by the file name - *node index.js*.
 [Walkthrough Demonstration]()

+---

+## **TESTING**
+> This application has not undergone testing.

 ---